API Tutorial

 Point To Ponder

 Notice how the exception message becomes our returnMessage.
-This exception was caught by our controller.
+This exception was caught by our switch.
 Therefore, wherever you’re in the services, feel free to throw any exceptions with clean messages.

 • Retrieve a single to-do item from the database(Completed)